SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 At first glance, you can see that Widex and Phonak both offer numerous styles and models of hearing aids.
 While both have apps and accessories to go along with those hearing aids, Widex has more of a variety of accessories and apps for its products.

-Along with Widex's lineup of automatic hearing aids on their Evoke platform, they have a very convenient rechargeable “fuel cell” system for rapid charging.
+Widex offers several devices, including a lineup of automatic hearing aids on their Evoke platform and models that are a great option for musicians.
 Phonak's Marvel platform gives users a clear, rich sound, as well as the ability to connect to smartphones and other devices.
 It also enables hearing aids to be rechargeable and gives access to the Phonak app.

 |Tinnitus support help||Yes||Yes|